yunuskorkmaz/docs.tr-tr/docs/visual-basic/programming-guide/concepts/linq/how-to-query-for-sentences-that-contain-a-specified-set-of-words.md

 ---
-title: 'Nasıl yapılır: belirli bir sözcükler kümesini içeren cümleleri sorgulama (LINQ) (Visual Basic)' ms.date: 07/20/2015 ms.assetid: a5ae8ced-61fe-4c10-bb8a-95630e50f603 ms.openlocfilehash: 81863706afc4f09abf114d7efbaaa02b1ee56084
+title: 'Nasıl yapılır: Belirli bir Sözcükler Kümesini İçeren Cümleleri Sorgulama (LINQ)' ms.date: 07/20/2015 ms.assetid: a5ae8ced-61fe-4c10-bb8a-95630e50f603 ms.openlocfilehash: 4a068f4f5500da5fd26e3dea753ec9591b6c7f5f
-ms.sourcegitcommit: 4f4a32a5c16a75724920fa9627c59985c41e173c
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 10/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "72524138"
+ms.locfileid: "74347683"
 ---
-# <a name="how-to-query-for-sentences-that-contain-a-specified-set-of-words-linq-visual-basic"></a>Nasıl yapılır: belirli bir sözcükler kümesini içeren cümleleri sorgulama (LINQ) (Visual Basic)
+# <a name="how-to-query-for-sentences-that-contain-a-specified-set-of-words-linq-visual-basic"></a>How to: Query for Sentences that Contain a Specified Set of Words (LINQ) (Visual Basic)

-Bu örnek, belirli bir sözcük kümesinin her biri için eşleşmeler içeren bir metin dosyasında Tümcelerin nasıl bulunacağını gösterir.
-Bu örnekte, arama terimleri dizisi sabit kodlanmış olsa da, çalışma zamanında dinamik olarak doldurulabilir.
-Bu örnekte sorgu, "tarihsel olarak", "Data" ve "Integrated" sözcüklerini içeren cümleleri döndürür.
+This example shows how to find sentences in a text file that contain matches for each of a specified set of words.
+Although the array of search terms is hard-coded in this example, it could also be populated dynamically at runtime.
+In this example, the query returns the sentences that contain the words "Historically," "data," and "integrated."

 ## <a name="example"></a>Örnek